Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

-Direct supervised learning on the target domain is not possible due to label scarcity, therefore, a target co-domain can be produced by an adversarial domain generator using source domain.
-Our key idea is to learn a "source $\to$ target" generative feature representation $ {{\bf{X}}_{ST}}$ by which a domain insensitive classifier can be learnt for recognition.
-Noteworthily, our aim is to minimize the feature divergence between domains other than generate a vivid target image.
-Therefore, a simple and flexible network is expected instead of very complicated structure.
+Direct supervised learning of an effective classifier on the target domain is not allowed due to the label scarcity. {Therefore, in this paper, we would like to answer whether the target data can be generated by using the labeled source data, such that the classifier can be trained on the generated target data with labels.
+Our key idea is to learn a "source $\to$ target" generative feature representation $ {\hat{\bf{X}}}_{ST}$ through an adversarial domain generator, then a domain-agnostic classifier can be learnt on the generated features for cross-domain applications.
+Noteworthily, our aim is to minimize the feature discrepancy between domains via similarly distributed feature generation rather than generating a vivid target image.
+Therefore, a simple and flexible network is much more expected for homogeneous image feature generation, instead of very complicated structure (encoder vs. decoder) for realistic image rendering.}

-Additionally, standard GAN and conditional GAN both have some limitations.
-In standard GAN, explicitly supervised data is seldom available, and the randomly generated samples can become tricky if the corresponding content information is lost.
+Visually, the structure of the standard GAN and conditional GAN are shown in Fig.~\ref{fig1} (a) and Fig.~\ref{fig1} (b), respectively.
+There are several limitations for the two models.
+In standard GAN, explicitly supervised data is seldom available, and the randomly generated samples can become tricky if the content information is lost.
 Thus the trained classifier may not work obviously well.
-In conditional GAN, although a label constraint is imposed, it does not guarantee the cross-domain relation because the domain mapping is one-directional.

-Since conditional GAN architecture only learns one mapping from one domain to another (one-way), a two-way adversarial domain generation method with more freedom is designed.
-The core of our CatGAN model depends on two symmetric GANs coupled together, and a pair of symmetric generative and discriminative functions are resulted.

-The proposed CatGAN is a two-way symmetric generative adversarial network, which is shown in Fig.\ref{fig2}.
-The two-way generation function is a bijective mapping.
-The flow of CatGAN in implementation can be described as follows.
+In conditional GAN, although a label constraint is imposed, it does not guarantee the cross-domain relation because of the one-directional domain mapping.
+Since conditional GAN architecture only learns one mapping from one domain to another (one-way), a two-way coupled adversarial domain generation method with more freedom is therefore proposed in this paper, as shown in Fig.~\ref{fig1} (c).
+The core of our CatDA model depends on two symmetric GANs, which then result in a pair of symmetric generative and discriminative functions.
+The two-way generator function can be recognized as a bijective mapping, and the work flow of the proposed CatDA in implementation can be described as follows.